 The problem with playing the acquisition game with such zeal is that strategy often comes after opportunity.
 The acquisition game as it is currently being played is leading managers to put excessive stress on rapid, intuition-based decision-making and thus to neglect careful strategic analysis.
 As a result, many of the acquired brands fail to deliver the results expected by their buyer.
 In the last few years, the Indian FMCG market has seen a number of unfortunate acquirers pay a premium for brands they could not grow any better than their previous owner.

 The most frequent reasons for failure in these cases were a lack of commitment to the category relative to established competitors, and/or a lack of capabilities to grow the acquired brands.

 In contrast, certain companies have had impressive success in growing acquired brands much faster than their predecessors.
 A large Indian player managed to double the market share of a toothpaste brand less than 5 years after acquiring it.
-This company recognised how the scale of its manufacturing units, distribution network and advertising budget could help a stagnating brand skyrocket.
+This company recognised its competitive advantage in its manufacturing units, distribution network and advertising budget to help a stagnating brand skyrocket.

 Clarity about corporate and growth strategy enables focused and efficient target screening

 Once leaders have formed a clear picture of how acquisitions could bring their company closer to their goals, they can start to outline what an appropriate target company could look like.
 The key criteria for a desirable target company should be defined including; the size of the target; its financial performance; its ownership structure; the positioning of its brands; its corporate culture; and its capabilities.

 Having such clear selection criteria is essential to ensure that the companies that are considered as potential targets have high prospects to become valuable additions to the buyer’s portfolio.